Donald Trump falsely suggests Kamala Harris ‘happened to turn Black’

 “I really don’t know.
 Could be.
 Could be,” he said.

+White House press secretary Karine Jean-Pierre issued a fiery rejoinder to Trump following his remarks at the convention, calling them “repulsive” and “insulting.”

+“As a person of color – as a Black woman, who is in this position that is standing before you at this podium, behind this lectern – what he just said, what you just read out to me, is repulsive.
+It’s insulting, and, you know, no one has any right to tell someone who they are, how they identify,” Jean-Pierre told reporters during a news briefing Wednesday.
+“That is no one’s right.
+It is someone’s own decision.”

-The former president also repeatedly criticized the organization for the event’s set-up, which he said made it difficult to hear other panelists and delayed the start of the event.
-A spokesperson for NABJ told CNN that technology issues had delayed the start.
+In Chicago on Wednesday, Trump also repeatedly criticized the NABJ for the event’s set-up, which he said made it difficult to hear other panelists and delayed the start of the event.
+A spokesperson for NABJ told CNN that technology issues had delayed the start of the panel discussion.

 Trump in his remarks called himself “the best president for the Black population since Abraham Lincoln,” a comment that drew audible groans from the journalists in attendance.
 He ignored a follow-up question about whether he was better than Lyndon B. Johnson, who signed the Civil Rights Act of 1964 and the Voting Rights Act of 1965 into law.